-Project Information How Handled During Project Copy Project users The following describes how user information in the source project is handled in the target project: Users assigned to the Project Administrator, Analyst, Reviewer, and Observer (for a private project) roles in the source project will be copied to the same roles in the target project.
-The Project Contact in the source project is not copied to the target project.
-Instead, the person who initiated the Project Copy is designated as the Project Contact in target project.
-Default project role assignments at the global level are not copied to the target project.
-Only the user assignments that currently exist for roles in the source project are copied (which might include default users from the global level if these defaults were never changed in the source project).
-Project provenance The Provenance field on the Summary tab in the target project is updated to show the hyperlinked name of the source project used in the Project Copy: Copied from <sourceprojectname> (Id: <sourceprojectid>)</sourceprojectid></sourceprojectname> When you click the link, you navigate to the Summary tab of the source project.
+Project Information How Handled During Project Copy Project provenance The Provenance field on the Summary tab in the target project is updated to show the hyperlinked name of the source project used in the Project Copy: Copied from <sourceprojectname> (Id: <sourceprojectid>)</sourceprojectid></sourceprojectname> When you click the link, you navigate to the Summary tab of the source project.
 (If the source project has been deleted, a message is displayed, stating that the project no longer exists.
 Once clicked, the link for the deleted project is permanently disabled.)
 Source code Source code is copied from the source project to the target project as follows: Whether uploaded or the result of using SCM synchronization, the physical source code in the source project's scan path folder is copied to the scan path folder in the target project.
 That is, an exact copy of the source files in the source project will be present in the target project once the copy is complete.
 If a source-code file in the source project contains symbolic links, the links are copied with the file to the target project.
 The properties of a source code folder in the source project are preserved in the target project.
 If a source-code folder in the source project contains shortcuts, the shortcuts are copied with the folder to the target project.
 If a source-code folder is hidden in the source project's scan path, the hidden folder is copied along with the folder's other directories and subdirectories to the target project.
+Files The following file-system information resulting from the most recent scan (Scan Server or a remote scan agent or both) is copied from the source project to the target project: Folders and files scanned by the Scan Server or remote scan-agents Scan roots (for the Scan Server or remote scan agents) The alias for a file system scanned by a remote scan agent Metadata for physical files obtained through an upload or SCM synchronization File-system hierarchy (so that file paths are maintained under the root, inside folders and sub-folders, and so on)